Denakof/reading-notes/301/read04.md

 ### Alternatives to Controlled Components

 - Fully-Fledged Solutions
 - if you’re looking for a complete solution including validation, keeping track of the visited fields, and handling form submission, Formik is one of the popular choices.
-However, it is built on the same principles of controlled components and managing state — so don’t neglect to learn them.
+However, it is built on the same principles of controlled components and managing state — so don’t neglect to learn them